-Readers may be interested in this interesting and heartfelt editorial concerning the state of salmon stocks on the Tweed, which aims to put in context efforts to improve the situation and has relevance to all salmon rivers.
+Readers may be interested in this interesting and heartfelt editorial concerning the state of salmon stocks on the Tweed that aims to put in context efforts to improve the situation and has relevance to all salmon rivers.

 As the beaver reintroduction is happening on a neighbouring river (The Otter) Dart anglers may be interested in the following.